 Black and White Sesame Seeds are derived from an oilseed crop and is found in almost every ethnic cuisine.
 Black and white seeds taste similar.

-Caraway Seeds is fragrant and used in East European food in pickles, rye and pumpernickel.
-However it is also in Middle Eastern cuisine in baked goods.
+Caraway Seeds are fragrant and used in East European food in pickles, rye and pumpernickel.
+However it is also in Middle Eastern cuisine in baked goods and Syrian twist cheese.

 Cumin adds an earthy flavor to Middle East foods and is usually used ground.

 Cardamom has a citrusy flavor that most people associate with Indian cuisine.
-Put it goes well with vanilla, almonds and coffee.
+It goes well with vanilla, almonds and coffee.